Asset Accounts

 Table 7: Physical asset account for demersal fish stock, 2025

-Interpretation: The fish stock declined from 42,000 tonnes to 38,000 tonnes during 2025, a reduction of 4,000 tonnes (9.5%).
-Gross catch of 7,200 tonnes exceeded the sustainable yield estimate of 6,500 tonnes by 700 tonnes, indicating depletion.
-The stock also experienced a catastrophic loss of 500 tonnes from a hypoxia event in coastal waters during summer.
-The combination of overfishing and environmental stress contributed to stock decline.
+What does this tell you?
+The fish stock declined by 4,000 tonnes (9.5%) during 2025.
+Gross catch of 7,200 tonnes exceeded the sustainable yield estimate of 6,500 tonnes by 700 tonnes -- that 700 tonnes is depletion, the amount by which the fishery is drawing down its capital base.
+The stock also experienced a catastrophic loss of 500 tonnes from a hypoxia event in coastal waters during summer, potentially linked to the nutrient loading and habitat fragmentation visible in the mangrove condition data.
+The combination of overfishing and environmental stress drove the decline.

 Step 4: Monetary valuation